AndreaCazares1412/Excel_Project-Dashboard/README.md

 ## Introduction

-This project was developed as part of the **[Excel for Data Analytics - Full Course by Luke Barousse](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=5352s)**.
 The goal of this dashboard is to provide job seekers with the tools to explore salaries for various positions, helping them to make informed decisions and ensure they are being fairly compensated.

 The data used in this project was sourced from the course materials, offering a comprehensive look at job titles, salaries, locations, and the skills required for each role.
 This dashboard serves as a practical example of how to analyze and visualize salary trends using **Excel**, a powerful tool for data analysis.